sapient-fi/dotnet-cosmos-indexer/README.md

 ```

 The default launch-settings _will not_ start downloading data, as this is both CPU and network heavy.
-If you want to download data, edit the file `src/ServiceHost/Properties/launchSettings.json` and add `BACKGROUND_WORKER` to the `PYLONBOARD_SERVICE_ROLES_ENABLED` config variable.
+If you want to download data, edit the file `src/ServiceHost/Properties/launchSettings.json` and add
+`BACKGROUND_WORKER` to the `SAPIENT_SERVICE_ROLES_ENABLED` config variable.

 ## Code Structure